christianhujer/expensereport/README.md

 - [Rust](expensereport-rust/)
 - [TypeScript](expensereport-typescript/)

+## Solutions
+To see solutions, switch to the branch solutions.

+**Warning** The solutions branch will be rebased!

 ## Credits
 I first encountered the ExpenseReport example during a bootcamp at Equal Experts.
 I also have seen the ExpenseReport example being used by Robert "Uncle Bob" C. Martin.